kathrynmwood/Americana/README.md

 ## Overview

 For WDI project #2, I created a web application called Americana.

-The user creates an account.
-The user can then log in and view their profile page.
-The user can also view a page that lists all national parks, as well as detailed pages for each national park.
+Americana is the explorer's guide to the National Parks.

+The app allows users to create an account and log in.
+The user can then view a list of all National Parks, as well as park details, including location, description, and weather info.
+I used JSON data from the National Park Service Data API to create these pages.

 The user can add a national park to her personal bucket list.
-The user can move a park from her bucket list to her parks visited list.
+Once the user visits the park, she .
 The user can add notes and a review to visited parks.

 **Live site:** https://project-2-katiewood.herokuapp.com/